We contributed an exclusive Tales of the Night Watchman story to ComicMix’s Mine! anthology to benefit Planned Parenthood.

 Lara spoke about So What?
 Press at Penguin Random House’s New York headquarters as part of its 2017 Company Week.

-Tales of the Night Watchman contributors Simon Fraser and Molly Ostertag became New York Times bestselling cartoonists for their contributions to Love is Love.
+Tales of the Night Watchman contributors Simon Fraser and Molly Ostertag became New York Times bestselling cartoonists and Eisner award winners for their contributions to Love is Love.
 (Then it got nominated for an Eisner!)

 We began the new year with the release event for Tales of the Night Watchman #5 at Forbidden Planet NYC!
 All five contributors to the book (Dave Kelly, Lara Antal, Victoria Lau, Robin Ha, and Simon Fraser) were all present.